clemdesign/grav-plugin-social-seo-metatags/README.md

 Plugin no need to edit any template :)

-After enabling plugin and options, no action to do !
+After enabling plugin and options, 2 solutions:
-Items are determined from your page (Description, Image...)
+  - Nothing to do: Items are determined from your page (Description, Keywords...)
+  - Overwrite meta-tags from your frontmatter header page configuration.

 You have possibility to customize meta-tag from your [page header metadata](https://learn.getgrav.org/content/headers#standard-metatag-examples):